kishorenc/road/README.md

 		/indexController.js
 		/eventsController.js

-You can export your controller methods which automatically get mapped by road, again using convention:
+You can export your controller functions which automatically get mapped by road, again using convention.
+Every controller function needs to be prefixed with the HTTP method it's handling.
+For example, functions which are serving GET requests, need to be prefixed with 'get_', like this:

 	// eventsController.js

-	// maps to: events/index or just events/ this.index = function(conn, callback) {
+	// maps to: GET events/index or, just GET events/ this.get_index = function(req, res, callback) {
     	callback('plain text');
 	}

-	// maps to events/foo/ or events/foo/:id
+	// maps to: GET events/foo/ or, GET events/foo/:id
-	this.foo = function(conn, callback) {
+	this.get_foo = function(req, res, callback) {
-		callback('foo as plain text with optional id ' + conn.req.params.id);
+		callback('foo as plain text with optional id ' + req.params.id);
 	}

-You can access the request and response object by using `conn.req` and `conn.res`.
+	// handling POST request: POST events/bar

-	this.bar = function(conn, callback) {
+	this.post_bar = function(req, res, callback) {
-		callback(conn.req.params.id);
+		callback(req.params.id);
 	}

 The `callback` parameter allows you to serve your views in a number of easy ways:

-	// serving a view with dynamic content this.dynamicView = function(conn, callback) {
+	// serving a view with dynamic content this.get_dynamicView = function(req, res, callback) {
 	    callback(['dynamic',{name: "Road.js"}]);
 	}

-	// serving view with custom MIME type (default is text/html) this.dynamicViewAsPlainText = function(conn, callback) {
+	// serving view with custom MIME type (default is text/html) this.get_dynamicViewAsPlainText = function(req, res, callback) {
 	    callback(['dynamic', {name:'Road.js'}], 'text/plain');
 	}

 	// serving plain text
-	this.plainText = function(conn, callback) {
+	this.get_plainText = function(req, res, callback) {
 	    callback('Plain text served as text/plain');
 	}